2023 Chinese balloon incident: Signals intelligence capabilities

-Experts noted that weather balloons typically are about 20 feet wide, less than a quarter of the Chinese balloon's diameter.
+Experts noted that weather balloons typically are about 20 feet wide, less than a quarter of the balloon's diameter.
 Those interviewed by BBC News said it was unusual for weather balloons to last as long as the one involved in the incident and that the balloon "might have been more sophisticated than China claims".

 Images from U-2 flybys and forensic analysis of the payload showed antennas that likely were used for collecting and transmitting signals intelligence.
 A publicly released U.S. State Department document, after the balloon was downed and debris collected, said that the balloon's solar arrays produced sufficient power to operate "multiple active intelligence collection sensors" and that the antennas on the balloon could collect and geolocate communications, including radio and mobile phone signals, but it was unknown if any specific devices were targets.
 Former U.S. Air Force Lt.
 General Charles "Tuna" Moore said that the surveillance technology aboard was inconsistent with meteorological missions and hypothesized that the Chinese would be interested in finding vulnerabilities and "building a picture of our radar, weapon system and communication capabilities".

 U.S. authorities did not name the manufacturer of the balloon but said with high confidence that the entity has "direct commercial ties" to the People's Liberation Army.
-They cited this as an example of military-civil fusion, where China encourages competition from and technology exchange with its private sector in an attempt to overcome the inefficiencies and corruption of its state-owned defense corporations.
+They cited this as an example of military-civil fusion, where China encourages competition from and technology exchange with its private sector.